ortus-docs/contentbox-docs/getting_started/index.md

 Open the `bin` folder and double click `startup.bat` (Windows) or execute the `startup.sh` (Linux,Mac) and Kaboom!
 ContentBox will start to deploy a local embedded server with an embedded database.

-> **Tip** If you are in Unix or Mac OS X, make sure you give the `bin` folder execution permissions.
+> **Warning** If you are in Unix or Mac OS X, make sure you give the `bin` folder execution permissions.
 You can do this by running `chmod -R +x bin` to give the directory execution permissions.

 ### Step 3 : Running the Installer